ChrisDasCode/TheDGL/README.md

 # The DGL

-A huge project on a custom website for thedgl.org
+A huge project on a custom torment bracket for multiple games with a multitude of clans   website for thedgl.org What it should like when all said and done.
 ## Changelog
 - (**Version 0.0.6** (Slate Schoolbook Perch) Simple CRUD operations added)
 - (**Version 0.0.5** (Slate Schoolbook Crawdad) Added hashes for passwords started working on creating user database)